Lab Sheet 3

 Exercises

-1. Write a simple program that converts the temperature in Celsius scale to Fahrenheit scale and vice versa using the basic concept of class and object.
-Make separate classes for Celsius and Fahrenheit which will have the private members that hold the temperature value and make conversion functions in each class for conversion from one to another.
-For example, you need to have a function toFahrenheit() in class Celsius that converts to Fahrenheit scale and returns the value.
+Write a simple program that converts the temperature on the Celsius scale to the Fahrenheit scale and vice versa and returns the value using the basic concept of class and object.
+Make separate classes for Celsius and Fahrenheit, which will have private members that hold the temperature value, and make conversion functions in each class for conversion from one to another.
+For example, you need to have a function toFahrenheit() in class Celsius that converts to the Fahrenheit scale and returns the value.

-3. Create a class called carpark that has int data member for car id, int data member for charge/hour, and float data member for the parked time.
-Make functions to set data members and show the charges and parked hours of the corresponding car id.
-Make functions for setting and showing the data members.
-Member function should be called from other functions.
+Create a class called carpark that has an int data member for the car ID, an int data member for charge/hour, and a float data member for the parked time.
+Make separate functions to set data members, show data members, show the parked hours, and the total charge of the corresponding car ID.
+Member functions should be called from other functions or the main() function.

-4. Write a program with classes to represent a circle, rectangle, and triangle.
-Each class should have data members to represent the actual objects and member functions to read and display objects, find perimeter and area of the objects, and other useful functions.
+Write a program with classes to represent a circle, a rectangle, and a triangle.
+Each class should have data members to represent the actual objects and member functions to read and display objects, find the perimeter and area of the objects, a function to check if two shapes have equal area, and other useful functions if needed.
 Use the classes to create objects in your program.